Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 - 18 Best Upper Body Pull Exercises

-Cables are an incredibly versatile and effective way to train the muscles of the back.
+Cables are an incredibly versatile and effective way to train the back muscles.

 Back training should look to incorporate a variety of horizontal and vertical pulling movements to train the many muscle groups that make up the back musculature.

-As well, incorporating a variety of rep ranges will not only make your training more effective but also more engaging.
+Incorporating a variety of rep ranges will make your training more effective and more engaging.

 About The Author